 Interact With Underwater Creatures

 The Key West Aquarium is located directly in Mallory Square and is where you can learn about Key West’s marine ecosystem up close and personal.
-You have the opportunity to feed and touch such species as sea turtles, nurse sharks and stingrays.
+You have the opportunity to touch such species as sea turtles, nurse sharks and stingrays.
 The exhibitions are engaging and informative, and a visit here is a must for nature lovers.

 Travel Around by Train